Aunestly/Scorbot-ER-V-plus/README.md

 - Produce a final, verified chart that maps every necessary wire from the robot's DB50 connector to a specific terminal on your breakout board.
 - Sucessfully read all six encoders simultaneously and accurately using the Raspberry Pi Pico W's PIO feature.
 - Write and test basic open-loop code to control the speed and direction of a single motor.
-- Implement and tune a stable PID contrl loop for one joint, allowing it to move to a target position and hold it firmly.
+- Implement and tune a stable PID contr0l loop for one joint, allowing it to move to a target position and hold it firmly.
 - Expand the PID control system to manage all six joints concurrently
 - Create a simpler user interface (e.g., via serial commands from your computer) to command the robot to move to a specific coordinates or positions.

-  # Potential Methodology
+  ## Potential Methodology
   1. Physical Layout: Design a Layout for all components within your chosen enclosure
   2. Mounting: Securely mount the Raspberry Pi Pico, all 6 H bridge modules, the 2-Relay module, the fuse block, the 12V-to-5V buck converter and any terminal blocks.
   3. Wiring: Using thick 12 or 14 AWG wire, connect your main 12V power supply to the input of our fuse block